Upper Arm Lift Mobile, AL

 View more plastic surgery photos

-Remember that each patient is unique, so your results will not be identical with one you see in photographs.
+Remember that each patient’s results are unique, so your results will not be identical to those you see in photographs.

 What Happens During Arm Lift Surgery?

-An arm lift will require local or general anesthesia, depending on the doctor’s recommendations.
-The first step involves marking the arms to plan for the incisions.
-The incisions travel from the underarm to the elbow, residing in the inner part of your arm.
+Depending on the doctor’s recommendations, an arm lift requires local or general anesthesia.
+The first step involves marking the arms to plan the incisions, which travel from the underarm to the elbow and reside in the inner part of the arm.

 For some patients, Dr. Proffitt may recommend liposuction instead of a full arm lift.
 This option can be explored during your consultation with the doctor.

 After making the incisions, Dr. Proffitt removes the loose, hanging arm skin.
 If necessary, he uses liposuction to slim down excess fat.
-To maintain the new shape and close the incisions, Dr. Proffitt will use sutures.
+Dr. Proffitt will use sutures to maintain the new shape and close the incisions.

 Arm Lift